Your cookie preferences

 With the development and rollout of fibre broadband, Plusnet was able to utilise BT’s Openreach network and launch its fibre service in 2012.
 This offered average speeds of up to 66Mbps, which at the time would have been a fast enough speed for almost every household in the country.

-In 2022, Plusnet launched its first full fibre broadband deals, again using BT’s Openreach ultrafast network to offer speeds between 100Mbps and 500Mbps.
+In 2022, Plusnet launched its first full fibre broadband deals, again using BT’s Openreach ultrafast network to initially offer speeds between 100-500Mbps, and now up to 900Mbps.
 These speeds are starting to be very appealing to larger households with lots of internet users — especially when multiple people are streaming in 4K, gaming online or working from home.

 At the time of writing, I’m nearly 18 months into a contract with Plusnet on its Unlimited Fibre Extra service.
 And I’ve just renewed the contract on the same product for another 18 months.